Open menu

 Third-party SaaS Search Tools vs. MySQL and Self-hosted Elasticsearch: What’s the Difference?

-Those store owners who use third-party SaaS search tools can’t see what’s under the hood and change how the database operates.
-A customer gets an API to enter data and is able to configure settings for better relevance of results while the provider takes care of the rest.
+Those store owners who use third-party SaaS search tools can't see what's under the hood and change how the database operates.
+A customer gets an API to enter data and is able to configure settings for improving search relevance while the provider takes care of the rest.
+If your online store is equipped with a third-party service and experiences speed-related problems with search, there could be a couple of reasons for this:

 a) Lengthy rendering